UofSC employees who need babysitters or tutors can use Caring Connections to find UofSC students and alumni who can help.

 In order to accommodate your childcare responsibilities you may want to consider the following options and review them with your supervisor who will need to approve any changes to your work schedule or requests for leave.

-- Modify your work schedule, either by adjusting your hours or working for some or all of your time from home.
+- Modify your work schedule, either by adjusting your hours or working a compressed week.

 - Use available leave; with supervisor approval employees may use accrued time off for related absences (compensatory time, annual leave, or sick leave, as applicable) to cover time during which they are unable to work.